Skip to main content

 Travel bans only apply to people trying to enter the US from another country.
 Therefore, the bans don’t impact people who are already physically in the US.

 Who is allowed to make a travel ban?
+Copy link to this question The link has been copied. ×

 The President can decide to stop people from certain countries from entering the US.
 The Department of State (DOS) manages visas and entry for people coming from other countries.
 The President tells the Secretary of State which countries are banned, what kind of ban applies, and for how long.
 The Secretary of State and the Department of Homeland Security enforce Taking legal steps to make someone do what the court tells them to do the ban.

 What countries are currently fully banned?
+Copy link to this question The link has been copied. ×

 Starting January 1, 2026, people from the following 19 countries cannot enter the US, unless an exception applies: